-The dollar amounts reported on your Form 1098-T may assist you in completing IRS Form 8863 – the form used for calculating the education tax credits that a taxpayer may claim as part of your tax return.
+The amounts of qualified tuition and related expenses reported on your Form 1098-T may assist you in completing IRS Form 8863, which is used for calculating the education tax credits you may claim as part of your tax return.

-Form 1098-T Tuition Statement is used to report information to the IRS as required by the Taxpayer Relief Act of 1997.
-The form helps you and the IRS determine your eligibility to claim certain tax credits (e.g. Hope, Lifetime Learning).
+The Form 1098-T Tuition Statement is used to report information to the IRS as required by the Taxpayer Relief Act of 1997.
+The form helps you and the IRS determine your eligibility to claim certain tax credits (e.g., Hope or Lifetime Learning).
 See IRS Publication 970, "Tax Benefits for Education" for more information.

-If your social security number (SSN) does not appear on the 1098-T or is incorrect, it is because we do not have the information in our system.
+If your Social Security number (SSN) does not appear on the 1098-T or is incorrect, it is because we do not have the information in our system.
 You are required by the IRS to provide your SSN so that we can include it on your 1098-T. If you fail to provide your SSN to the college, you may be subject to a fine by the IRS.
-You can correct this by completing a W-9S form https://www.irs.gov/pub/irs-pdf/fw9.pdf and returning it in person to the Cashier's Office in Montague Hall, Room 110, on the Southern Wake (Main) Campus, or by mail to:
+You can correct this by completing a W-9 form and returning it in person to the Cashier's Office in Montague Hall, Room 110, on the Southern Wake Campus, or by mail to: